nishaw303/CSE320-Homeworks/README.md

 ```bash
 mv hello.a hello.b
 ```
-This is will rename `hello.a` file into `hello.b`.
-As we made a change to our repository so version control (git in our case) should notice that!
+This will rename `hello.a` file to `hello.b`.
+As we made a change to our repository a version control system (git in our case) should notice that!
 Let's check that by typing the following command:
 ```bash
 git status
 ```